Cockpit iPad: History and testing

 The iPad has been used in general aviation in conjunction with its paper backup counterpart, which is mandated by the Federal Aviation Administration (FAA).
 There are many applications available which include everything that would be on the paper charts plus aviation tools including navigation charts, taxi procedures, weather maps, GPS, Minimum Equipment List, Company Policy Manual, Federal Aviation Regulations and flight controls.
 Although these tools have been used in the private sector, the use of an iPad in commercial aviation is just taking flight.

 The Federal Aviation Administration finished a three-month testing project which included putting the device through adverse conditions such as rapid decompression testing and tests to make sure the tablet did not interfere with the avionic equipment.
-Early in 2011 the FAA authorized charter company Executive Jet Management to use iPad records without the backup paper charts.
-This helps to make way for the iPad to become an aviation instrument for the rest of the industry.
+Early in 2011, the FAA authorized charter company Executive Jet Management to use iPad records without the backup paper charts.
+This helped make way for the iPad to become an aviation instrument for the rest of the industry.
 Alaska Airlines, Delta Air Lines, and American Airlines planned test programs.